|

 - default

-- The original setting or what happens if you do not make a change.
+- The original setting; what happens if you do not change the settings.

 - delete